Patrick Francis Healy: Later years

-Throughout his presidency, Healy experienced poor health, likely suffering from untreated epilepsy.
+Throughout his presidency, Healy experienced poor health, likely a consequence of untreated epilepsy.
 In 1881, he went to live with his brother, James, in Maine to recover his health.
 After returning to Georgetown in February 1882, his condition quickly worsened and he resigned the presidency on February 16, being succeeded by James A. Doonan.

 After leaving Georgetown, Healy returned to Portland, Maine, to live with his brother.
 The two traveled extensively throughout Europe, visiting major Catholic institutions in France, Spain, Italy, and Belgium.
 He was selected to represent the Jesuits of the Northeastern United States as a delegate to the Jesuits' 24th General Congregation, which convened at the Sanctuary of Loyola in Azpeitia, Spain, on September 24, 1892.
 Despite his travels, Healy's health would never recover.
 After some time, he went to Providence, Rhode Island, where he performed limited pastoral work.
 He then returned to New York City, where he was assigned to the Church of St. Ignatius Loyola.
 Several years later, he moved back to Georgetown University to live out his final years.

 Healy died at Georgetown on January 10, 1910.
 His funeral was held in Dahlgren Chapel, and his body was interred in the Jesuit Community Cemetery on the university's campus.
 By the time of his death, Healy was frequently referred to as the "second founder" of Georgetown, for presiding over a period of unprecedented growth in the university's history.

 In 1969, the Georgetown University Alumni Association created the Patrick Healy Award, which is presented annually to an individual who is not an alumnus of the university but has contributed to it and upheld its ideals and traditions.
 In 1975, Patrick F. Healy Middle School in East Orange, New Jersey opened.